spacetelescope/jwql/README.md

 ## Installation

+Getting `jwql` up and running on your own computer requires four steps, detailed below:
+1. Cloning the GitHub repository
+1. Installing the `conda`environment
+1. Installing the python package
+1. Setting up the configuration file

 ### Prerequisites

 It is highly suggested that contributors have a working installation of `anaconda` or `miniconda` for Python 3.6.
 Downloads and installation instructions are  available here: